 Soilborne diseases in strawberry are becoming increasingly important as the use of effective fumigants decreases.
 Our understanding and use of host resistance to control these diseases has lagged because of the reliance on fumigants.
 This situation can be remedied by a focus on breeding for resistance and a firm understanding of how strawberry cultivars will perform where high inoculum levels exist.
-We evaluated 90 strawberry cultivars for susceptibility to Verticillium wilt in field soil naturally infested with Verticillium dahliae over the course of the 2016-2017 season.
-Disease severity and plant mortality were assessed over time in both inoculated and non-inoculated plots.
-Genotypes varied widely in their response to the disease, from zero to 78% plant mortality.
+We evaluated 90 strawberry cultivars for susceptibility to Verticillium wilt in field soil naturally infested with Verticillium dahliae over the course of the 2017-2018 season.
+Plant mortality was assessed over time in both inoculated and non-inoculated plots.
+Genotypes varied widely in their response to the disease, from 1.6 to 62.3% plant mortality, with an average mortality of 24.9% for all genotypes and 23.5% for 22 cultivars common to 2017 and 2018.
 This proposal directly addresses these high priority research areas for the central coast region: (1) farming without fumigants; (2) control of soilborne diseases; and (5) breeding for disease resistance.

-2016 Research Projects 43

-Introduction
+INTRODUCTION

 Host plant resistance is the most widely used and effective disease management strategy in all of agriculture.
 Preplant fumigation with methyl bromide and chloropicrin was so effective at controlling soilborne diseases of strawberries that it significantly reduced the practical importance of host plant resistance.
 With the phase-out of methyl bromide and rising concern over the use of all fumigants, the importance of host plant resistance is increasing dramatically.
 In order to effectively employ host plant resistance to manage soilborne diseases, growers need to know how current and future genotypes will perform in field soils naturally infested with soilborne pathogens.
 Resistance to Verticillium wilt has been a selection criterion in the UC breeding program for over twenty years and significant gains in basal levels of resistance within the UC breeding population have been achieved (Shaw et al., 2010).
 However, resistance has been quantified using root dip inoculations and it remains to be established how currently available cultivars will perform in the presence of natural soilborne inoculum (Gordon et al., 2012).
-Furthermore, in cultivar performance there is often significant year × genotype interactions, making it important to do evaluations at several locations and over multiple years.
+Furthermore, in cultivar performance there are often significant year × genotype interactions, making it important to do evaluations at several locations and over multiple years.
 During the 2014-2015 season, a fumigation and strawberry cultivar performance study was conducted at Cal Poly.
-This study revealed that the field has high levels of soilborne V. dahliae.
+This study revealed that the field has high levels of soilborne Verticillium dahliae.
 Cultivars 'Portola' and 'Monterey' were highly susceptible to the disease, while 'Albion' and 'San Andreas' were relatively resistant.
 We have preserved this site for the purpose of evaluating control measures against Verticillium wilt.
 The objectives of this proposed research were to characterize commercial strawberry cultivars and elite breeding lines for their susceptibility to Verticillium wilt under field conditions in naturally infested field soil.

-MATERIALS & METHODS
+MATERIALS AND METHODS